 10. The sky is the limit.

 But that doesn’t change the actual potential of treatment with pregnenolone.
 It is being tested for efficacy in treating arthritis, auto-immune disorders, and even spinal cord injury.
-There is no telling exactly what the limits of this amazing hormone are for our aging or damaged bodies.
+There is no telling exactly what the limits of this amazing hormone are for aging or damaged bodies.